-- (a) the accompanying financial statement of the Trust are drawn up so as to give a true and fair view of the financial position of NSW Rural Fire Service & Brigades Donations Fund for the year ended 30 June 2018 and the state of affairs of the Trust as at that date, and comply with the provisions of the Trust Deed dated 10 April 2012; - (b) at the date of this Declaration, there are reasonable grounds to believe the Trust will be able to pay its debts as and when they become due and payable.
+- (a) the accompanying financial statement of the Trust are drawn up so as to give a true and fair view of the financial position of NSW Rural Fire Service & Brigades Donations Fund for the year ended 30 June 2019 and the state of affairs of the Trust as at that date, and comply with the provisions of the Trust Deed dated 10 April 2012 (and any subsequent amendments), and Division 60 of the Australian Charities and Not-for-profits Commission Act 2012; - (b) at the date of this Declaration, there are reasonable grounds to believe the Trust will be able to pay its debts as and when they become due and payable.

-Dated at Lidcombe this 25^{+4} day of October 2018.
+Dated at Sydney Olympic Park this day of October 2019.